The Baseball Encyclopedia: Background

 Baseball reference books that predate The Baseball Encyclopedia include the Baseball Cyclopedia, which was first released in 1922, and The Official Encyclopedia of Baseball, which was published during the 1950s and 1960s.
 These books included rudimentary player statistics, but major gaps existed in their coverage.
 Games played were tallied for all players, while batting average was provided for hitters and pitchers' win–loss records were listed.
 Other statistical categories were not provided by these books.
 Official baseball records and various publications had numerous errors and inconsistencies, which were most apparent with pre-1920 data.
 One publication by The Sporting News listed two different 1899 National League batting average leaders within a 16-page span.

+By the mid-1960s, advances in computer technology allowed for a level of data collection that would support a project aimed at producing an accurate and comprehensive record book for MLB.
 Statistician David Neft, who had recently been hired by computer data processing company Information Concepts, Inc. (ICI), first proposed a new baseball encyclopedia in 1965.
 Two years later, he pitched the idea to Bob Markel, Macmillan's executive editor.
 Markel, a baseball fan, liked the concept and eventually Macmillan bought rights to The Baseball Encyclopedia, despite concerns by company president Jeremiah Kaplan about the proposed $25 price of the book.
 Neft assumed the role of editor-in-chief.